Duryard Valley Clinic, 5 High Croft, Exeter EX4 4JQ

 Patients with an Increased Risk Status:

+The successful vaccine roll-out has so far changed nothing.
 If you fall into this category, I will risk assess you for attendance, and you should be aware that because acupuncture involves touch and close proximity, there may be an elevated risk of disease transmission.
 This category includes firstly the following “clinically vulnerable” people.

 – Anyone aged 70 and older.